-Because the clinical implications of fistula abandonment and non-use are severe, health care providers are aggressive in monitoring and intervening upon fistulas in an attempt to increase fistula use and reduce the rate of fistula abandonment.
+Because the clinical implications of fistula non-use and abandonment are severe, health care providers are aggressive in monitoring and intervening upon fistulas in an attempt to increase fistula use and reduce the rate of fistula abandonment.
 In less than a decade, the rate of procedures has approximately doubled.
 The function of usable fistulas can usually be restored via corrective procedures, either an intervention such as angioplasty, which is dilation of a blood vessel with a balloon, or a surgical revision.
 These procedures, however, are invasive, painful and associated with a number of complications.
 These procedures are also costly and often need to be repeated.
 Fistula patients in the United States on average require greater than 1.5 procedures per year, each of which typically costs Medicare between \$5,000 and \$15,000.

-We have demonstrated in nonlinical studies that vonapanitase generates fragments of elastin, a protein present in blood vessels.
-Elastin fragmentation generates peptides in the adventitia that are chemo-attractants for cells possessing elastin receptors, including cells involved in vascular remodeling and the formation of neointimal hyperplasia.
-The generation of chemo-attractant peptides in the adventitia may thereby increase cells in the adventitia, promoting outward vascular remodeling, a process necessary for a fistula to become usable.
-In experiment models, fragmentation of elastin has been shown to be an early and essential event in outward vascular remodeling.
-The generation of chemo-attractant peptides in the adventitia may also reduce cell migration to the vessel lumen, focusing the healing response to vessel injury to the adventitial layer and inhibiting neointimal hyperplasia, which is the growth of tissue inside vessels that narrows fistulas and reduces blood flow.
+We have demonstrated in nonclinical studies that vonapanitase fragments elastin fibers in blood vessels.
+Elastin fragmentation generates peptides in the adventitia that are recognized by cells possessing elastin receptors, including cells involved in vascular remodeling and the formation of neointimal hyperplasia.
+The generation of peptides in the adventitia may stimulate cells that restructure the vessel wall, promoting outward vascular remodeling, a process necessary for a fistula to become usable.
+In experimental models, fragmentation of elastin has been shown to be an early and essential event in outward vascular remodeling.
+The peptides are also chemo-attractants, which may reduce cell migration to the vessel lumen, inhibiting neointimal hyperplasia, which is the growth of tissue inside vessels that narrows fistulas and reduces blood flow.
 Vonapanitase has also been shown to lead to vessel dilation when administered at a sufficient concentration.
 During fistula creation surgery, a surgeon would administer drops of vonapanitase onto the surface of the artery and vein of a fistula for 10 minutes followed by a saline irrigation.
 Based on clinical and nonclinical studies, we believe that a one-time, local application of investigational vonapanitase to the external surface of the vessels during fistula surgical creation may enhance outward vascular remodeling and inhibit neointimal hyperplasia, thereby reducing the risk of fistula failure.